 The Strategy-to-Execution Process

-The Strategy-to-Execution process provides a structured approach to clarifying, communicating,
+The Strategy-to-Execution process provides a structured approach to clarifying, communicating, implementing and managing strategy.

 Every business architecture team will take a different approach to strategy execution management based on their situation and organizational context; however, these six components are critical for designing a strategy execution approach that delivers strategic value.